Josh Dasilva: Brentford

-2018–19
+2018–19 season

 On 21 August 2018, Dasilva joined Championship club Brentford on a four-year contract, with the option of an further year, on a free transfer.
 After overcoming some fitness issues, he made his debut as a substitute for Josh McEachran late in a 2–0 win over Millwall on 3 November 2018.
 Either side of the New Year, Dasilva made sporadic substitute appearances in league matches and made two FA Cup starts, before breaking into the starting lineup in March 2019.
 On 19 April 2019, he scored the first senior goal of his career in the return match versus Millwall, with "an unstoppable curling effort into the top corner from 30 yards", which saved a 1–1 draw.
 Dasilva finished the 2018–19 season with 21 appearances and one goal.

-2019–20
+2019–20 season

-After beginning the 2019–20 season in a substitute role, Dasilva heeded head coach Thomas Frank's call to up his workrate and intensity.
+After beginning the 2019–20 season in a substitute role, Dasilva heeded head coach Thomas Frank's call to up his work rate and intensity.
 He subsequently broke into the starting lineup in early October 2019 and came into form, scoring six goals in a 10-match spell, which included the first hat-trick of his career in a 7–0 win over Luton Town on 30 November.
 His November 2019 performances saw him nominated for the EFL Championship Player of the Month award.
-By the time Brentford's season ended with defeat in the 2020 Championship play-off Final, Dasilva had made 47 appearances and scored 10 goals.
+By the time Brentford's season ended with defeat in the 2020 Championship play-off final, Dasilva had made 47 appearances and scored 10 goals.

-2020–21
+2020–21 season

 During the 2020–21 season, after seven appearances and two goals, Dasilva signed a new four-year contract on 4 October 2020.
 His performance and goal in a 1–0 EFL Cup quarter-final victory over Premier League club Newcastle United on 22 December was recognised with a place in the EFL Cup Team of the Round.
 In the following round versus Tottenham Hotspur, Dasilva was sent off for the first time in his senior career after receiving a straight red card for a challenge on Pierre-Emile Højbjerg.
 By the time his season was ended by a hip injury in late February 2021, Dasilva had made 35 appearances and scored seven goals.
-In his absence, Brentford were promoted to the Premier League after victory in the 2021 Championship play-off Final.
+In his absence, Brentford were promoted to the Premier League after victory in the 2021 Championship play-off final.